wkirschbaum/ex-emacs/README.md

 # Installation

+## To use as your main config

-Ensure you backup and remove `.emacs` and `.config/emacs` if present.
+- Ensure you backup and remove `.emacs` and `.config/emacs` if present.

-git clone https://github.com/wkirschbaum/ex-emacs ~/.config/emacs
+- git clone https://github.com/wkirschbaum/ex-emacs ~/.config/emacs

+## To use outside of your main config

+- Clone to a non emacs config directory
+- Run emacs with `emacs --init-directory ~/[clone directory]/ex-emacs/`